 Canvass Committee response to the first draft is linked below:

 Comments are due July 23rd.

 We encourage our colleagues in exterior grounds and landscaping units to participate directly as a User interest in the OPEI standards development process.
 OPEI Standards Staff Contacts are listed on the OPEI Standards landing page.
 Start with Greg Knott (firstname.lastname@example.org)

 Noteworthy: OPEI is also ANSI’s US Technical Advisory Group administrator and the Global Secretariat for ISO TC/23 Tractors and machinery for agriculture and forestry.
 This makes sense since the machinery manufacturing has long since been a global industry.
 The landing page for that committee is linked below:

-We meet online once per month to walk through the developmental status of Grounds and Landscaping codes and standards.
+We maintain OPEI titles on the standing agenda of our Sport and Bucolia colloquia.
 See our CALENDAR for the next online meeting; open to everyone.

 Category: Bucolia, Landscaping & Exterior, Sport